-Senior Financial Services
+Learn About Senior Financial Services

 Unemployment is just one of the many financial services available to qualifying U.S. senior citizens.
 In addition to unemployment insurance, qualifying applicants may be eligible to obtain Social Security retirement and disability benefits as well.
 Seniors who are denied unemployment may file an appeal if they wish.

 Additionally, the Supplemental Nutrition Assistance Program (SNAP) is available to eligible senior citizens as well.
 Claimants may also apply for Temporary Assistance for Needy Families, also known as TANF, if they are eligible to do so.
-For additional information on eligibility for unemployment or Social Security retirement for seniors, download our comprehensive guide.
+For additional information on requirements for unemployment or Social Security retirement for seniors, download our guide.
 To learn more about unemployment insurance benefits and other available financial services such as food stamps for seniors, review the information below.

 Unemployment insurance (UI) is available to eligible U.S. citizens under the Department of Labor (DOL).
 Unemployment is available to eligible workers who lose their jobs through no fault of their own and wish to collect unemployment benefits under the DOL’s UI program.
 Furthermore, unemployment insurance benefits for seniors are also available.
 To collect senior unemployment insurance benefits, however, claimants must have worked within the previous 12 to 18 months and earned a minimum amount of wages, depending on the specific state in which they live.
 Additional unemployment insurance eligibility requirements may also apply, depending on the specific state in which claimants reside.